 \section{Theoretical Landscape}

 In this section, the theoretical frameworks considered are briefly summarized.
-These representative scenarios are: the Phenomenological Type I Seesaw model (Sec.~\ref{sec:theory_nu}), axion-like particles (Sec.~\ref{sec:theory_alps}), and a scalar singlet extension of the SM (Sec.~\ref{sec:theory_higgs}).
+These representative scenarios are: the Phenomenological Type I Seesaw model (Section~\ref{sec:theory_nu}), axion-like particles (Section~\ref{sec:theory_alps}), and scalar singlet extensions of the SM (Section~\ref{sec:theory_higgs}).